RickStrahl/SetResolution/README.md

 dotnet tool update -g SetResolution
 ```

-## Usage
+## Basic Usage

-Most common usage is with a pre-define profile name:
+Most common usage is with a pre-defined profile name:

 ```powershell
 # Set to a profile named 1080